Background pattern

 • Neck pain, pain in the limbs, muscle cramps

-• Breast lumps (benign and cancerous), milk production in the nipples (galactorrhea), ovarian cysts, hot flashes, absence of menstruation, heavy menstruation, vaginal discharge, vaginal dryness, abdominal pain (pelvic), abnormal cervical smears
+• Breast lumps (benign and cancerous), production of a milky liquid in the nipples (galactorrhea), ovarian cysts, hot flashes, absence of menstruation, heavy menstrual bleeding, vaginal discharge, vaginal dryness, abdominal pain (pelvic), abnormal cervical smears

 • Fluid retention, lack of energy, excessive thirst, increased sweating